The 26 Coziest Winter Weekend Getaways from NYC

 Escape the island of Manhattan for a significantly more tranquil oasis.
 Nestled on Green Island, this elegant property boasts views of Lake George, luxurious amenities and its very own glacier ice bar (yep, an outdoor bar literally made of ice).
 Cozy never looked so cool.

 This Catskills retreat is all about the food.
-Each room includes a nine-course tasting menu featuring only local produce, all served in the property’s gorgeous dining hall, where you can take in its breathtaking mountain views.
+Each room includes a nine-course tasting menu featuring only local produce, normally served in the property’s gorgeous dining hall, where you can take in its breathtaking mountain views.
 As of publication, guests can once again take advantage of the provided breakfast and dinner, and there is plenty of room for indoor and outdoor dining, so you won’t have to miss out on the promise of a good meal.
 (Note: As the Omicron variant becomes more rampant, it’s wise to double-check dining options with the property before you book.)

 25. Grand Duchess in Red Hook, NY (2 HOURS FROM NYC)

 That would be the town of Red Hook upstate, not the Brooklyn ’hood.
 Step back in time at this Victorian B&B featuring charming rooms, a vintage formal parlor and antique details.
 While the noted bed and breakfast spot has stopped serving breakfast due to COVID, they are providing guests with certificates to other small business restaurants that do offer breakfast.
 COVID notwithstanding, this is definitely the spot to visit if you’re looking for some peace and quiet.

 26. Lake Placid Lodge in Lake Placid, NY (5 hours from NYC)